indigo-dc/indigo-datacloud-releases/generic_installation_and_configuration_guide_1.md

 EPEL has an 'epel-release' package that includes gpg keys for package signing and repository information.
 Installing the latest version of epel-release package available on EPEL7 repositories like:
 * [http://download.fedoraproject.org/pub/epel/7/x86_64/e/](http://download.fedoraproject.org/pub/epel/7/x86_64/e/)

 allows you to use normal tools, such as **yum**, to install packages and their dependencies.
-By default the stable EPEL repo is enabled.
+By default the stable EPEL repo should be enabled.

 #### Ubuntu 14.04